 Our Board of Directors may amend, alter, suspend, discontinue or terminate the LTIP, subject to approval of our stockholders if required by the rules of the stock exchange on which our shares are principally traded.
 The committee may amend, alter, suspend, discontinue or terminate any outstanding award.
-However, no such board or committee action that would materially adversely affect the rights of a holder of an outstanding award may be taken
+However, no such board or committee action that for cash and/or other property), reduce, or have the effect of reducing, the exercise or hurdle price of any award established at the time of grant without approval of our stockholders.